Skip to content

 truststring"full": all access. "tool": specific tools only. "read": memory search only.

-allowBrainbooleanAllow this peer to delegate tasks to our Brain (LLM cost on us).
+allowBrainbooleanAllow this peer to delegate thinking to our Brain (LLM cost on us).
+Default: false — off even for trust: "full".

 Sharing